marley195/intelligentSystems/README.md

 python train.py --model model_name
 ```

-You can choose "lstm", "gru", "saes" or "RNN" as arguments.
+You can choose "lstm", "gru", "saes" or "simplernn" as arguments.
 The `.h5` weight file was saved at model folder.

 ## Experiment

 Data are obtained from VicRoads for the city Borondara that containts traffic flow data (the number of cars passing anintersection every 15 minutes).

 dataset: PeMS 5min-interval traffic flow data
 optimizer: RMSprop(lr=0.001, rho=0.9, epsilon=1e-06)
 batch_szie: 256